We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Macau flights can be made cheaper if you choose a flight in the morning.
-Booking a flight at midday will likely mean higher prices.
+Macau flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the afternoon will likely mean higher prices.

 Macau is a wonderful place to explore and has a remarkable history of centuries of Portuguese rule and recent Chinese rule.
 Many know Macau for its casinos, but there is much more to see.